globalshift.co.uk - copyright © 2009 to 2025; All rights reserved

-Antigua & Barbuda consists of these 2 major inhabited islands and a number of smaller islands (including Great Bird, Green, Guinea, Long, Maiden and York Islands and, further south, Redonda).
+Antigua & Barbuda consists of the 2 inhabited islands and a number of smaller islands (including Great Bird, Green, Guinea, Long, Maiden and York Islands and, further south, Redonda).

 The British then ruled almost exclusively from 1632 to 1981,when the islands achieved independence from the UK.
 Slavery was established to run sugar plantations in around 1684 and was abolished in 1834.